Shreyas-Mohan/Chest-XRay-Classification/README.md

 ---

-## 📞 Contact

-For any inquiries or issues, please open an issue on the GitHub repository or contact the project maintainer.

----

 ## 🔄 Acknowledgements

 - [PyTorch](https://pytorch.org/) - The deep learning framework used.
 - [BentoML](https://docs.bentoml.org/en/latest/) - For model serving and deployment.
 - [AWS](https://aws.amazon.com/) - For cloud storage and computing resources.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---